Fridthoy/ARIMA/README.md

 # Forecasting Stock Closing Price with Autoregressive Integrated Moving Average :chart_with_upwards_trend:

-This program is made for predicting the future stock prices to Equinor.
+This program is made for predicting the future stock prices of Equinor.
  The program is calculated in main.py where the ARIMA model is integrated.
+ Website is also implemented in webBackend.py and app.py with flask.
+ The website only uses auto_arima for calculating the ARIMA model.

 #Installation
 Use the packages pip to install statsmodels and pmdarima